antonmry/leanmanager/README.md

 We want to know how much time has been spent for an specific PR.

 ### Github bot TODO

 - [ ] Define scope

+## Calendar bot

+Users must be able to fill the time using GCalendar / Outlook

+### Calendar bot TODO

+- [ ] Define scope